issuehunter/minimal_feedback/README.md

 => :negative
 ```

-Else if the condition proc returns false when the feedback validation is performed an exception is raised
+If the condition proc returns false when the feedback validation is performed an exception is raised

 ## Contributing